Pattern-making policy of the Islamic Republic: Modality

 The pattern of exporting the revolution in the foreign policy of the Islamic Republic of Iran, is defined and determined within the framework of the doctrine of "Islamic Umm Al-Qura" (united Islamic nation).
 This means that the pattern of exporting the revolution in the Government of the Islamic Republic of Iran is based on the idea of "established revolution" of a peaceful, exemplary, cultural and discourse nature.
-The leadership dimension of united Islamic nation in the Islamic world and its global mission is emphasized and focused; Because the position and centrality of the Islamic Republic of Iran as the center of this theory, requires the preservation of its survival, but its survival does not negate its mission and transnational responsibility to other Muslims and the oppressed; Thus, the consolidation of the Islamic Revolution in the form of the Islamic Republic of Iran does not mean forgetting and neglecting the global and humane mission of the Islamic Revolution, but on the contrary, strengthening the Islamic Republic increases its duty towards other nations and human beings.
+The leadership dimension of united Islamic nation in the Islamic world and its global mission is emphasized and focused.

+Because the position and centrality of the Islamic Republic of Iran as the center of this theory, requires the preservation of its survival, but its survival does not negate its mission and transnational responsibility to other Muslims and the oppressed.
+Thus, the consolidation of the Islamic Revolution in the form of the Islamic Republic of Iran does not mean forgetting and neglecting the global and humane mission of the Islamic Revolution, but on the contrary, strengthening the Islamic Republic increases its duty towards other nations and human beings.
 Hence, the pattern of exporting the revolution finds an extroverted nature that focuses on the external environment of the Islamic Republic.

-Accordingly, the foreign policy of the Islamic Republic finds a demanding nature that makes the issuance of the revolution necessary and even vital.
+The foreign policy of the Islamic Republic finds a demanding nature that makes the issuance of the revolution necessary and even vital.
 Nevertheless, the pattern of the Islamic Revolution remains peaceful.
-Beyond this, exporting a model of the revolution, has a patterning nature; In a way, Iran's Islamic Republic is trying to export the Islamic Revolution by patterning the Islamic Republic and introducing this model to the world, especially Muslims and the oppressed.
+Beyond this, exporting a model of the revolution, has a patterning nature.
+In a way, Iran's Islamic Republic is trying to export the Islamic Revolution by patterning the Islamic Republic and introducing this model to the world, especially Muslims and the oppressed.